Are you fed up with getting out of bed to check on your toddler?

 3. Put Toys Or Books In The Crib

-As I explained before, toddlers usually want to climb out because something grabs their attention or they feel bored.
-Making interesting objects accessible to them inside the crib makes sense because it lets your child find something to occupy their mind when they can’t sleep.
+As I explained, toddlers usually want to climb out because something grabs their attention or they feel bored.
+Making interesting objects accessible inside the crib makes sense because it lets your child find something to occupy their mind when they can’t sleep.

 Leaving a few toys or books in the crib can work very well and prevent your toddler from wanting to wander around the room in search of something to play with or interact with.